This is what it can look like. The issue is whether this formula can get them where they want to go.

 Yes, Harris finished with 106 yards, a 7.6 average, and a 36-yard touchdown, and it's also true that after coming into the game ranked fourth in the NFL in broken tackles, he added to his total yesterday.
 But it should be noted that included in Harris' 14 carries were gains of 13, 15, 26, and 36 yards, which are nice chunks for a 242-pound man.

-And whatever the Raiders defenders had after that, Justin Fields sucked the remaining life out of them.
+And whatever the Raiders defenders had after dealing with that, Justin Fields sucked the remaining life out of them.
 Fields finished with 59 yards on 11 carries, but once you subtract the kneel-downs in victory formation, he had 7 carries/scrambles that were big plays in securing the victory.
 He converted a second-and-10 with a 14-yard run; a second-and-13 with an 18-yard run.
 And then to cap the 6-play, 30-yard drive that followed a takeaway, Fields ran for 7 yards on first-and-10 at the Raiders 12-yard line; and for 3 and a touchdown on fourth-and-1 from the 3-yard line.

 "I just thought it was a collective effort, not only the bigs but the perimeter people," said Coach Mike Tomlin about the team's running game.
 "And obviously Najee and everyone else.
 But I just thought anytime you have a run output like that it's not an individual, it is a collective.
 That breakout run (Harris' 36-yard touchdown), I think (Pat Freiermuth) sealed the corner and allowed him to go.
 When I look at it, I just felt the collective energy and effort that was necessary."

-The question is whether Fields can be in even the same zip code as Jackson, Hurts, and Allen reside as passers, because navigating an upcoming schedule still to include a home-and-home vs. the Ravens, Bengals, and Browns, plus one-offs vs. Washington, Philadelphia, and Kansas City is going to require more than 14-of-24 (58.3 percent) for 145 yards, with no touchdowns, no interceptions, and a rating of 75.9.
+The question is whether Fields can reside in even the same zip code as Jackson, Hurts, and Allen reside as passers, because navigating an upcoming schedule still to include a home-and-home vs. the Ravens, Bengals, and Browns, plus one-offs vs. Washington, Philadelphia, and Kansas City is going to require more than 14-of-24 (58.3 percent) for 145 yards, with no touchdowns, no interceptions, and a rating of 75.9.

 That's because sometimes the defense will have 3 takeaways – one of which was a fumble recovery at the opponent's 30-yard line, one of which was a forced fumble at the 1-yard line, and one of which was an interception and return to the opponent's 7-yard line – but most of the time it won't.
 And sometimes special teams will contribute a blocked punt, as it did vs. the Raiders that's recovered at the opponent's 9-yard line, but most of the time it won't.